 Czech’s invented Pilsner beer, they drink more beer per capita than anyone else in the world, and their beer is cheap and delicious.
-For these reasons, I’m declaring that beer, aka liquid bread, is the national dish.
+For these reasons, we are declaring that beer, aka liquid bread, is the national dish.

 You’ll quickly learn that beer is literally in their blood.
 It’s as much a part of their lives as pasta is a part of an Italian’s.
-You’ll be hard pressed to find a Czech who doesn’t’ drink, and even if you do, they’ll still declare that their beer is the best in the world.
+You’ll be hard pressed to find a Czech who doesn’t drink.
+Even if you do, they’ll still declare that their beer is the best in the world.
 We happen to agree with them on that.

 Metamorphosis of the Czech Driver

 Within hours of arriving in Prague for the first time we were nearly killed.
 Yes, a man driving a huge van decided it was better to speed up while we were crossing the street than take his foot off the gas.
 Thankfully we were spared and made it to the other side of the street uninjured, but it was a close call.